 We adjust the discharge counts for hospitals that were not included in the SID or quarterly data.
 Across all States, the SID are missing about 7 percent of community hospitals and about 1.5 percent of discharges.
 Weighting for missing hospitals uses the following information from the American Hospital Association (AHA) Annual Survey of Hospitals to define strata within the State:

 If a stratum is missing one or more hospitals in the State data, then we set the discharge weight to the total number of discharges reported in the AHA divided by the total number of discharges in the State data.
 If all hospitals in a stratum are represented in the State data, then we set the discharge weight to 1.
 We also adjust the discharge weights for hospitals that have missing discharge quarters of data, provided there is no indication in the AHA Annual Survey that the facility had closed.

-National statistics on inpatient stays are from the HCUP National (Nationwide) Inpatient Sample (NIS).
+National statistics on inpatient stays are drawn from the HCUP National (Nationwide) Inpatient Sample (NIS).
 The NIS is sampled from the HCUP State Inpatient Databases (SID).
-Beginning with the 2012 data year, the NIS is a 20 percent sample of discharges from community hospitals, excluding rehabilitation and long-term acute care (LTAC) hospitals, participating in HCUP in that data year.
-For data years 1988 through 2011, the NIS was a 20 percent sample of community, nonrehabilitation hospitals and included all discharges within sampled hospitals.
-The national estimates on inpatient stays presented in this section of Fast Stats were developed using the NIS Trend Weight Files for consistent estimates across all data years (e.g., LTACs were removed from earlier data years using trend weights).
+Beginning with the 2012 data year, the NIS is a 20 percent sample of discharges from community hospitals, excluding rehabilitation and long-term acute care (LTAC) hospitals that participate in HCUP in the corresponding data year.
+For data years 1988 through 2011, the NIS was a 20 percent sample of community, nonrehabilitation hospitals and included all discharges from sampled hospitals.
+The national estimates on inpatient stays were developed using the NIS Trend Weight Files for consistent estimates across all data years (e.g., LTACs were removed from earlier data years using trend weights).